PandaGab/christian-server-setup/README.md

 * __-v__ This is very nice, it allows you to mount one of your folder in the container.
 You can use this option multiple times.

-* __--user__ Without this, the container start and gives you root permission.
+* __--user__ Without this, the container starts and gives you root permission.
 This is not actually very clever if your container write file on your computer, you won't be able to modify them.
 I always start container with `--user $(id -u)` which will give me the same permissions as on the remote machine.

 * __--shm-size__ If you have memory error while training, try allowing more memory to the container with this option.

 * __--name__ Simply gives a name to the container.

-* __-w__ Start the container to a specific working directory.
+* __-w__ Start the container in a specific working directory.

 * __-d__ Giving this flag will start the container and _detach_ from it right after.